DIPlib/diplib/src/documentation/workplan.md

     output, which could mean a small increase in performance.
 When compiled with *FFTW*, such paths already exist.

+-   Include zlib and LibTIFF under `dependencies/` so they're always available?
+This would simplify compilation for others, avoid dynamically linked dependencies, etc.

 ## Functionality currently not in the old *DIPlib* that would be good to include